JishnuGoyal/Split/README.md

 ## Overview

-**Split** is a revolutionary expense-splitting app designed to simplify the process of sharing costs within groups.
+**Split** is a free, open-source expense-splitting app designed to simplify the process of sharing costs within groups.
 Whether you're splitting bills with roommates, organizing group activities, or managing shared expenses among friends, Split ensures a hassle-free and equitable way to settle up.

 ## Key Features